quark-engine/quark-engine/README.md

 ## Analysis Reports of Real Malware

-Qaurk Engine will soon provide analysis reports of real malware!
+Quark Engine will soon provide analysis reports of real malware!
 For your best experience of viewing the report, please use desktop web browser.
 We're planning to make a mobile version of report.
 If you really want to see the very first version of report please visit [here](https://quark-engine.github.io/reports/report_5751cfdf656f2a5ee021940c5448a77e5b921d1510d2abfa520a57d02c74821e0f5c2e4935bea2554c440072d32fc22bb8317a85dabbbc7c9cca9d1c077793c2.html)

 Also, we will soon give out our new detection rules!